-Students are expected to attend all classes to ensure academic success.
-Instructors will report attendance in each class using the following categories: Present, Absent, Absent Excused and Late.
-Attendance will be reported and/or updated each week by Sunday at midnight.
+To ensure academic success, students are expected to attend and participate in all classes.
+Faculty will report attendance in each class using the following categories: Present, Absent, Absent Excused and Late.

-Failure to attend will result in the following:
+Failure to attend will result in an administrative drop from a course(s) as follows: